Don’t Quit Your Day Job: Your Passion And Your Career Don't Need To Be The Same Thing

 The truth is that most of us don’t have the luxury of pursuing our passions as a full-time job.
 Passion for your marketable, transferable skills and talents might make you excel at something, but passion alone does not develop them in the first place.

 There’s nothing wrong with trying to find a job that you love — I’m lucky enough to be employed as a full-time writer and editor.
-I get paid to write about sex and women’s rights and cute animals all day long.
+I get paid to write about career advice, women’s rights, and politics all day long.
 But I still have other passions that will probably never pay the bills.

 Your passion is optional — something you should be excited to do regardless of your job.
 Figuring out how to use the free time you have to explore and cultivate your passions is one of the most valuable life lessons you will ever learn.